PlaidCloud/website/content/en/docs/concepts/cluster-administration/proxies.md

 ---
-title: Proxies in Kubernetes
+title: Proxies in PlaidCloud
 content_type: concept
 weight: 90
 ---

 <!-- overview -->
-This page explains proxies used with Kubernetes.
+This page explains proxies used with PlaidCloud.

 <!-- body -->

 ## Proxies

-There are several different proxies you may encounter when using Kubernetes:
+There are several different proxies you may encounter when using PlaidCloud:

 1. The [kubectl proxy](/docs/tasks/access-application-cluster/access-cluster/#directly-accessing-the-rest-api):

     - runs on a user's desktop or in a pod
-    - proxies from a localhost address to the Kubernetes apiserver
+    - proxies from a localhost address to the PlaidCloud apiserver
     - client to proxy uses HTTP
     - proxy to apiserver uses HTTPS
     - locates apiserver